Which countries have banned travel from the UK? Full list

 Croatia

-Croatia has announced it will be restricting travel for air passengers from the UK.
+Croatia has announced it will be restricting travel for air passengers from the UK for 48 hours from 23.00 (UK time) on 20 December.
 If you were due to travel to Croatia from the UK, please contact your travel operator.

 Czech Republic

-The Czech Republic has announced that it will suspend flights between the UK and Czech Republic from Monday 21 December.
+The Czech Republic has announced that it will suspend flights between the UK and Czech Republic from Monday 21 December until at least 31 December.

 Denmark